NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Ribcage Vine.md

   - name: ""

   - name: "Mud and Bones"
     desc: " (aura,divine,earth,olfactory) 20 feet.
-A creature that enters the aura or that starts its turn in it must succeed at a DC 21 Fortitude check save or become Sickened 1.
+A creature that enters the aura or that starts its turn in it must succeed at a DC 21 Fortitude check save or become [[undefined]].
 As long as it stays in the aura, the creature can't reduce the value of the condition.
 On a success, the creature is temporarily immune to the effect for 24 hours.
 Regardless of the result of the save, the ground within the aura is difficult terrain."

 abilities_mid:
   - name: ""